 Today our kids consider their digital life as important as their lives offline, so it’s important to give them as much knowledge and encouragement to know they are not alone when they are faced with cyber-hate.

 5 ways to build digital resilience

 - Prepare them for the ugly side of the Internet or possibly being upset by what people say.
 Remind them it could be inappropriate content that slips through filters.
 Being forewarned is being forearmed.

 - Show them how to block individuals, flag and report abusive content, and when to report incidents.
 Emphasize the importance of telling someone “in real life.”

 - Show your teen how easily digital pictures can be manipulated.
+Online is not always reality.
 The realization that not everything is what it seems is a useful first step – understanding that life is not as perfect as it may seem virtually.
 Teens may be familiar with the digital world but less familiar with the motivations for creating ‘fake’ images.

 - Help them to think through the possible consequences of what they post online.
 Remind them that there is no rewind, once it’s posted it’s nearly impossible to take back.
 Fifteen minutes of humor is not worth a lifetime of humiliation.

 - Encourage your teen to socialize in person with their friends.
 Communicating solely behind a screen can be isolating.
 Socializing in person builds more face-to-face contact in helping your child have empathy and compassion towards people.